UPES B.Tech Admissions 2026

-BITSAT Chemistry Syllabus 2026 - The Chemistry section in BITSAT 2026 consists of 30 questions, accounting for 25% of the total paper weightage.
+BITSAT Chemistry Syllabus 2026 - BITS Pilani will release the BITSAT 2026 chemistry syllabus on the official website, admissions.bits-pilani.ac.in.
+The BITSAT chemistry syllabus 2026 will be released along with BITSAT 2026 brochure.
+30 questions will be asked from BITSAT 2026 chemistry syllabus, accounting for 25% of the total paper weightage.
 The section consists of all multiple-choice questions with four options available for each question.
 The BITSAT chemistry syllabus 2026 is divided into 3 parts- Physical Chemistry, Inorganic Chemistry, and Organic Chemistry.
 The BITSAT Chemistry section is considered the least time-consuming section among the other five sections of the paper.
-Candidates are advised to study the NCERT regularly for better scoring.
-The BITSAT Chemistry syllabus 2026 will be released with the brochure on the official website.
+Candidates are advised to study the NCERT regularly for better scoring in the BITSAT 2026 exam.
 In this article, Careers360 will discuss the BITSAT chemistry syllabus, exam pattern, and much more.

 This Story also Contains